ThibHlln/mymeteeaunappes/README.md

 Note: within the working directory, the structure must follow the example provided, i.e. three sub-directories *config*, *data*, and *output*.

+## mysig

+This module contains functions and procedures used to generate a national GIS database of:
+- real-time meteorological stations
+- real-time hydrometric stations
+- real-time piezometric stations
+- surface and groundwater withdrawal points

+It also contains this database as a collection of GeoJSON files.

 ## myhubeau

 This module contains functions that:
 1. download hydrometric/piezometric/withdrawal data via Hub'Eau
 2. save downloaded data as PRN files ready to use by Gardenia

 ## mycds